Updated: Nov 13, 2020

 We can take steps to care for ourselves and our families, we can pray and surrender all the emotions and burdens to God...

 Turning towards numbness also isn’t the best option.

-Because with the hard feelings we also numb the good.
+Because when we numb the hard feelings, we also numb the life-giving ones.

 We miss out on joy.

 So friend, take a look at what you are carrying right now.